jamaica-queens

 We also remove bulk portfolio transfers, nominal sales, and non-arms-length transactions that would distort median prices — cleaning that most data sources don't do.
 The result is a more accurate picture of what individual homes are actually selling for in your market.

 Data source: NYC Department of Finance, Rolling Sales Data — Queens.
-Period: March 2025 – February 2026.
+Period: April 2025 – March 2026.
 Excludes $0 transfers, nominal sales, non-arms-length transactions, and bulk portfolio transfers identified through same-date/same-price pattern analysis.
-Last updated: March 2026.
+Last updated: May 2026.

 Best Time to Sell in Jamaica

-What's Selling in Jamaica
+Housing Stock in Jamaica

-Frequently Asked Questions About Selling in Jamaica
+FAQ: Selling in Jamaica

 Jamaica, Queens at a Glance